 Real change to the US healthcare system will only come when employers decide to do something about it.
-Experts in the field of healthcare analysis were not surprised when, in 2018, JP Morgan, Amazon, and Berkshire Hathaway decided to band together to fundamentally change how healthcare is provided to their employees.With a focus on better care for less money, the companies hoped to create a model that was “free from profit-making incentives,” the very elements that have crippled the US current system.
+Experts in the field of healthcare analysis were not surprised when, in 2018, JP Morgan, Amazon, and BerkshireHathaway decided to band together to fundamentally change how healthcare is provided to their employees.With a focus on better care for less money, the companies hoped to create a model that was would use data to improve health outcomes at the right price for themselves and their employees.

-So what can you do if you aren’t employed by one of these behemoth companies?-- is there a better path that cuts costs and increases employee satisfaction for small to mid sized businesses?
+So what can you do if you aren’t employed by one of these behemoth companies?-- is there a better path that cuts costs and increases employee satisfaction for small to mid-sized businesses?
 There is, and it's being led by employers and advisors who are using smart data analytics firms like Innovu to make better healthcare decisions and offer more personalized options for employees.

-By thoroughly analyzing healthcare data , a clear picture emerges of how employees are using their benefits, what is most utilized and where unnecessary coverage is eating up costs, employers can start to craft a more customized healthcare plan that suits their unique population.
-Complete data analysis via partnership with an industry leader in analytics will uncover hidden cost drivers and dramatically reduce waste.
-Using these analytics, employers and advisors have the ability to tailor plans, identify redundancies and clean up wasteful spending.
+By thoroughly analyzing healthcare data a clear picture emerges of how employees are using their benefits.
+Employers can use that information to craft a more customized healthcare plan that suits their unique population and controls spending.
+Complete data analysis via partnership with an industry leader, like Innovu, will uncover hidden cost drivers and dramatically reduce waste.
+Using deep dive analysis and custom dashboards, employers and advisors have the ability to tailor plans, identify redundancies and clean up wasteful spending.

 Employers have the momentum to change healthcare for the better -- The cycle of rising costs can be broken, and those employers and advisors who are willing to look at the data, do the analysis and foster change will see their healthcare costs decline.